Mental Health Tribunal UK: Forms & How to Apply

 You can apply to the Tribunal if you are detained as a patient in a psychiatric hospital and want to be discharged.
 You can also apply if you want to change a community treatment order, a guardianship order, a conditional discharge to an absolute discharge, or the conditions attached to a conditional discharge, according to GOV.UK's overview of the Tribunal.

 A Tribunal panel typically includes a legally qualified judge, a medical member (usually a psychiatrist), and a specialist lay member with experience of mental health services.
-The Tribunal follows the Mental Health Act 1983 (as amended by the Mental Health Act 2007), the Human Rights Act 1998 where relevant, and the Tribunal Procedure (First-tier Tribunal) (Health, Education and Social Care Chamber) Rules 2008, as confirmed on GOV.UK's legislation page for the Tribunal.
+The Tribunal follows the Mental Health Act 1983 (as amended, most recently by the Mental Health Act 2025 — see below), the Human Rights Act 1998 where relevant, and the Tribunal Procedure (First-tier Tribunal) (Health, Education and Social Care Chamber) Rules 2008, as confirmed on GOV.UK's legislation page for the Tribunal.

 This guide covers England.
 Mental Health Review Tribunals in Wales and Mental Health Tribunals in Scotland operate under different rules — GOV.UK links to both from its overview page.